nloadholtes/synappio-client/Cookbooks/Remediate-User.md

         ]
     }

+This is an overview of an email list’s quality.
+It includes the total number of subscribers in each Email Assurance Grade category (A+, A, B, D, and F) and the number of addresses that have each Deliverability Code.

-### Retrieve validation results
+### Retrieve Validation Results

-After reviewing the overall grades of a list, it may or may not be necessary to remediate the list.
-The DataValidation Batch API provides multiple methods for viewing validation grades for individual members of a list.
+After reviewing a list’s quality, it may or may not be necessary to remediate the list.
+The API provides multiple methods for viewing validation grades for individual members of a list.
+Note: Retrieving validation results will consume one Remediation Token for each address within a list.

+ESPs can choose to create one list and post separate jobs to this list, or they can create numerous lists with jobs for each.
+Validation results can be retrieved for all members of a single list, from specific jobs, or for single members of a list.

 #### To retrieve individual member grades for ALL members of a list:

-Using the '/export.csv' endpoint will provide csv formatted output including only the member slugs, email addresses, and grades.
+This will provide a .csv formatted output including only the member slugs, email addresses, and Email Assurance grades.

-/list/{list_slug}/export.csv:
+To retrieve validation results for all members, use the endpoint: GET /list/{list_slug}/export.csv:

-Command:
+Sample Command:

     curl -X GET -H "Authorization: bearer {api_key}" "https://api.datavalidation.com/1.0/list/{list_slug}/export.csv"

-Sample output:
+Sample Output:

     BPopxToE,foo@example.com,D,K0,R0,H4,O4,W3,T4,D4
     FVCExahe,baz@example.com,D,K0,R0,H4,O4,W4,T1,D4
     MPM-h7D1,bar@example.com,D,K0,R0,H4,O4,W4,T4,D4

-/list/{list_slug}/member/:

 Using the '/member/' endpoint will provide json formatted output including member slugs, member email addresses, update timestamps as well as any metadata that may have been included in the list.

+To retrieve / filter the members of your list use endpoint: /list/{list_slug}/member/.
+Using the '/member/' endpoint will provide json formatted output including member slugs, member email addresses, update timestamps as well as any metadata that may have been included in the list.

-Command:
+Sample Command:

     curl -X GET -H "Authorization: bearer {api_key}" "https://api.datavalidation.com/1.0/list/{list_slug}/member/"

-Sample output:
+Sample Output:

     {
         "members": [